hluk/CopyQ/docs/faq.rst

 You can copy current log file path to clipboard from Action dialog (F5 shortcut) by entering command ``copyq 'copy(info("log"))'``.

+Alternatively, press `F12` to directly access the log or find your log files `~/.local/share/copyq/copyq/copyq.log`.

 How to preserve the order of copied items on copy or pasting multiple items?
 ----------------------------------------------------------------------------